amatsuda/routes_lazy_routes/README.md

 - `Rails.application.eager_load!` automatically invokes `RoutesLazyRoutes.eager_load!` since that should be what we expect for `Rails.application.eager_load!`.

-- Loading an integration test automatically kicks `RoutesLazyRoutes.eager_load!` since AD::Integration expects the routes to be loaded.
+- Loading an integration test or controller test automatically kicks `RoutesLazyRoutes.eager_load!` since they expect the routes to be loaded.

 - And, as already explained, sending a request to the Rails server automatically runs `RoutesLazyRoutes.eager_load!` on the server.